LuchinChang/LuchinChang.github.io/_pages/about.md

 ---

 <div>
 Welcome!
 I'm Lu-Chin Chang, or 張律勤 in Chinese.
+I am currently a MSCS student from GaTech.
 Previously, I got my B.E. in Computer Science from Zhejiang University.
 </div>

 <br>